SpaceinvaderOne/Custom-Tabs-Super/README.md

 ### Custom Commands

 Define your custom commands in the `execute_case_X_commands` functions.<br>
-For example the command etherwake C8:B1:92:78:42:44  is places as in example 1. <br>
+For example the command 'etherwake C8:B1:92:78:42:44'  is places as in example 1. <br>
-For example to run a script you use bash then locationof script in quotes see example 2. <br>
+For example to run a script you use bash then location of the script in quotes see example 2. <br>
 #### Example 1: Waking Another Server

 ```bash